WRF-CMake/wrf/paper/paper.md

 Table: WRF prognostic variables evaluated during integration tests.

-Results from the evaluation show that the choice of operating system has the greatest impact on both $\delta$ and NRMSE (Figure 1) over compiler optimization strategies or build tool used.
-A change in build tool to CMake appears to yield values of $\delta$ and NRMSE comparable, in terms of magnitude, to those obtained from versions of WRF built with the original build scripts[^2].
-Since it is not related to CMake but is a general phenomenon of WRF, we have not investigated further why the choice of operating system, particularly when considering only Debug configurations, would yield the greatest differences.
-The relatively high errors for $w$ are caused by the low magnitude of 1e-3 of the absolute values of $w$, i.e. small absolute errors yield high NRMSE values.
+Results from the evaluation show that the choice of operating system has the greatest impact on both $\delta$ and NRMSE (Figure 1) over compiler optimization strategies and build tool used.
+A change in build tool to CMake appears to produce values of $\delta$ and NRMSE consistent with to those obtained from versions of WRF built with the original build scripts[^2].
+High values in NRMSE for $w$ are caused by small absolute values of $w$ (i.e. small absolute errors yield high NRMSE values).
+The choice of operating system, particularly when considering `Debug` configurations, appear to be a general property of WRF (i.e. with/without CMake support) and should be investigated further.

 ![`A`: extended box plots of relative percentage errors ($\boldsymbol{\delta}$) against the reference configuration (`Linux/Make/Debug/serial`) for the domain with highest errors only (domain 2). `B`: normalised root mean-square error (NRMSE).
 0 and 60 show the number of minutes elapsed since the start of the simulation.
 Extended boxplots show minimum, maximum, median, and percentiles at [99.9, 99, 75, 25, 5, 1, 0.1].](wrf-cmake-stats-plots.pdf)

-# Conclusions
+# Concluding remarks

-We introduced WRF-CMake as a modern replacement of the existing build system of WRF.
-Its main goals are to simplify the build process involved in developing and building WRF and WPS, add support for automated testing using continuous integration (CI), and the generation of pre-built binary releases for Linux, macOS, and Windows.
-We have detailed our approach to testing and demonstrated that the results obtained with WRF-CMake are consistent with those using the original build system.
-Future work will be to add support for WRF-DA, WRFPLUS, WRF-Chem, and WRF-Hydro, depending on feedback and general uptake by the community.
+We introduce WRF-CMake as a modern replacement for the existing WRF build system.
+Its main goals are to simplify the build process involved in developing and building WRF and WPS, add support for automated testing using CI, and automate the generation of pre-built binary releases for Linux, macOS, and Windows.
+Results from the limited integration tests indicate that values of $\delta$ and NRMSE from outputs produced using WRF-CMake are consistent with those produced using the original build system.
+Future work may include support for WRF-DA, WRFPLUS, WRF-Chem, and WRF-Hydro, depending on feedback and general uptake by the community.

 # Acknowledgements